 - Cook on until liquid is almost boiled off.
 If the mushrooms are a bit dry and don't give off any liquid, add a splash of water.

-- Add stock powder and rice.
+- Add stock powder and rice, and saffron and kala namak if using.
 Toss around for two minutes, to coat the rice in oil.

 - Deglaze with wine substitute: soy sauce & vinegar/lemon juice.

-- Pressure cooker: Add water, put lid on, pressure cook for 5 minutes on high pressure.
-For brown rice, see notes.Conventional cooking: Add water to cover the rice.
+- Add water to cover the rice.
 Bring to boil and turn down the heat to a gentle simmer.
 As the liquid gets absorbed, keep adding water to keep the rice just covered.
 Once the rice is done al dente (after about 20 minutes), let it absorb the rest of the liquid until a creamy consistency is reached.
-When not using a pressure cooker, you will end up using much more water than specified in the recipe.

 - When the rice is cooked, mix in the nutritional yeast.